analogsenses/source/source/_drafts/2016-01-20-this-is-a-test-post.markdown

 * This is an item in an unordered list.
 If we make this item a bit longer, you’ll see how text is justified at both ends of the page.

+    Any item of any list can have multiple paragraphs.
+This is the second paragraph of the first item of an unordered list.

-* Unlike blockquotes, which are usually indented at both sides, lists are normally only indented at the left side.
-If you pay attention, you’ll notice that text in a list item runs flush against the right margin.
+* This is the second item of an unordered list.
+Unlike blockquotes, which are usually indented at both sides, lists are normally only indented at the left side.
+For that reason, this text should run flush against the right margin of the page.

 A tricky thing about lists and blockquotes is that they may appear combined with each other: